Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 </details>
 <br>

-## Risk Exposure Trends (SEV percent change)
+## Risk Exposure Trends 2010-2021

 Below is an excerpt outlining the percent change of each risk exposure mentioned as a factor of the diseases studied above and key highlights.

-1. Exposure to particulate matter pollution fell by ~39% for both men and women, showing major progress in air pollution control.
+- Exposure to particulate matter pollution fell by (-39%) for both men and women, showing major progress in air pollution control.
-2. Smoking dropped by ~15%, continuing a decades-long downward trend.
+- Smoking dropped by (-15%), continuing a decades-long downward trend.
-3. Alcohol use stayed roughly the same (slight increase for women, stable for men).
+- Alcohol use stayed roughly the same (slight increase for women, stable for men).
-4. Fruit and vegetable intake showed little change, with slight improvement in fruit intake but stagnation in vegetables.
+- Fruit and vegetable intake showed little change, with slight improvement in fruit intake but stagnation in vegetables.
-5. Whole grains and dairy (milk) remain low with minimal change.
+- Whole grains and dairy (milk) remain low with minimal change.
-6. Processed meat consumption decreased modestly (esp. among women), while red meat intake stayed about the same.
+- Processed meat consumption decreased modestly (esp. among women), while red meat intake stayed about the same.
-7. Sugar-sweetened beverages showed no meaningful decline, remaining a persistent issue.
+- Sugar-sweetened beverages showed no meaningful decline, remaining a persistent issue.
-8. Low physical activity increased (esp. in men, +20%), suggesting sedentary lifestyles remain a growing concern.
+- Low physical activity increased (esp. in men, +20%), suggesting sedentary lifestyles remain a growing concern.
-9. High body-mass index (BMI) rose by ~8% overall, reinforcing obesity as a worsening driver of chronic disease.
+- High body-mass index (BMI) rose by (+8%) overall, reinforcing obesity as a worsening driver of chronic disease.
-10. High fasting plasma glucose (+16%) and high systolic blood pressure (+39%) saw the sharpest increases, especially among women.
+- High fasting plasma glucose (+16%) and high systolic blood pressure (+39%) saw the sharpest increases, especially among women.
-11. High LDL cholesterol improved slightly (–3%), likely reflecting widespread statin use and improved treatment.
+- High LDL cholesterol improved slightly (–3%), likely reflecting widespread statin use and improved treatment.
-12. Kidney dysfunction showed small increases (~4%).
+- Kidney dysfunction showed small increases (+4%).

 <br>